 Continuing Education Activity

-Aripiprazole is a medication used in the management and treatment of schizophrenia, mania associated with bipolar I disorder, irritability associated with an autism spectrum disorder, disjunctive therapy in major depressive disorder, and Tourette syndrome.
+Aripiprazole is a medication used to manage and treat schizophrenia, mania associated with bipolar I disorder, irritability associated with an autism spectrum disorder, disjunctive therapy in major depressive disorder, and Tourette syndrome.
 It is a second-generation antipsychotic medication.
-This activity reviews the indications, action, and contraindications for aripiprazole as a valuable agent in the management of the conditions as mentioned above.
-This activity will highlight the mechanism of action, adverse event profile, and other key factors (e.g., off-label uses, dosing, pharmacodynamics, pharmacokinetics, monitoring, relevant interactions) pertinent for members of the interprofessional team healthcare team in the care of patients.
+This activity reviews the indications, action, and contraindications for aripiprazole as a valuable agent in managing the conditions, as mentioned above.
+This activity will highlight the mechanism of action, adverse event profile, and other key factors (e.g., off-label uses, dosing, pharmacodynamics, pharmacokinetics, monitoring, relevant interactions) pertinent for the interprofessional team healthcare team members in the care of patients.

-- Explain the mechanism of action and administration of aripiprazole.
+- Explain the mechanism of action of aripiprazole.

 - Summarize the most common adverse effects associated with aripiprazole.